-The London capital markets are host to a vast number of international companies, and London is the pre-eminent provider of finance to overseas businesses.

-Through London, international companies from across all sectors, particularly technology and natural resources, can access the deepest pools of long term, multi-currency investor capital to support growth, innovation and expansion.

-Memery Crystal is the most active law firm helping international companies achieve a London listing, and we work hard to help international businesses succeed in the London markets.
-We introduce the right advisers, and our familiarity with international companies makes the listing process as smooth as possible.
+Introduction The London capital markets are host to a vast number of international mining companies, and London is the pre-eminent provider of finance to mining projects.
+Through London, mining companies can access the deepest pools of long term, multi-currency investor capital to support exploration, development and expansion.
+Memery Crystal is the most active law firm helping international mining companies achieve a London listing, and we work hard to help mining projects succeed in the London markets.
+We introduce the right advisers, and our familiarity with mining companies, particularly those with African projects, makes the listing process as smooth as possible.
 Once you're listed, we support you to make sure you have the best experience of being here.
-That's why we're the leading law firm for bringing international companies to the London markets.

-We've written this guide to give an overview of the London markets that's specifically tailored to international companies, whether they be listed or private.
-If you want to discuss your plans confidentially, please do get in touch.
+That's why we're the leading law firm for bringing international mining companies to the London markets.
+We've written this guide to give an overview of the London markets that's specifically tailored to mining companies, whether they have an existing listing or are private.
+If you want to discuss your plans confidentially, we'd be happy to help.

-Michael Dawes

-Partner, Corporate

-Memery Crystal

-michael.dawes@memerycrystal.com

-+44(0) 20 7400 3297
+Michael Dawes Head of Corporate Joint Head of Natural Resources, Memery Crystal michael.dawes@memerycrystal.com +44(0) 20 7400 3297